The evidence supporting these management guidelines is provided by expert consensus opinion.

-The type, timing and degree of intervention/ surgery, chemotherapy or radiotherapy treatment of NF1 patients (if any) should be carefully made by a multidisciplinary team with experience in managing NF1, the lifelong implications of the condition, its treatments and the complications that may result from treatment.rr Radiotherapy is avoided where possible due to high risk of secondary tumours.r
+The type, timing and degree of intervention/ surgery, chemotherapy or radiotherapy treatment of NF1 patients (if any) should be carefully made by a multidisciplinary team with experience in managing NF1.rr Radiotherapy should be avoided where possible due to increased risk of secondary tumours.r

 Other possible NF1 associated cancers include juvenile myelomonocytic leukaemia, thyroid cancer, malignant fibrous histiocytomas and rhabdomyosarcoma.rr

 Most optic nerve gliomas occur between 3–5 years of age, and do not require intervention.rr